Editorial | Fighting deadly fentanyl through legislation, policing and public awareness

 “From a public health and policy perspective, it’s alarming,” Neugebauer said.
 “This is a very dangerous substance.”

-State Rep. Jim Rigby, R-Ferndale, is co-sponsor of a bill that would legalize at-home drug test strips that can detect the presence of fentanyl.
-Currently, the strips are considered drug paraphernalia and possession constitutes a crime in Pennsylvania.
+State Rep. Jim Rigby, R-Ferndale, was a co-sponsor of a bill to legalize at-home drug test strips that can detect the presence of fentanyl.
+Gov. Tom Wolf signed the bill into law in November, updating a law that had classified the strips as drug paraphernalia and made possessing them a crime.

-Making the test strips legal would allow for their use in drug clinics as well as in homes.
+Making the test strips legal allows for their use in drug clinics as well as in homes.

-We back lifting the ban, and echo the sentiments of Natalie Kauffman, director of the Cambria County Drug Coalition, who said: “If we can’t eliminate this problem today, at least we can make it safer.”
+We backed lifting the ban and echoed the sentiments of Natalie Kauffman, director of the Cambria County Drug Coalition, who said: “If we can’t eliminate this problem today, at least we can make it safer.”

 Somerset County Coroner Cullen Swank said his county had recorded 23 fatal overdoses in 2022 by mid-November – more than in all of 2021.